Chevy Silverado years to avoid — most common problems

 A bad alternator often causes the headlights to burn off quicker than they ought to.
 If you use the wrong headlight for the truck, it will burn out quickly, too, as it often cannot handle the voltage.
 Too much moisture around the headlight can also cause the headlight to fail.

 It is essential to research before purchasing any vehicle off the market to know which would be more productive for you.
-Here are the Chevy Silverado years you should avoid.
+We’ve done the drill for you, including checking Silverado reliability reports and ratings to narrow down the list of worst-rated years.
+So, here’s what we were left with in terms of the worst Chevrolet Silverado model years:

 When the 2014 Silverado appeared, all focus shifted to it as it gained the reputation of having the most complaints in the entire lineup.
 Most complaints concerned heating defects and air conditioning problems, with the more severe ones hinged on engine stalling.